-Spring 2023
+Spring 2025

-Implement on the FPGA a memory-mapped peripheral that can receive communication from the ARM processors on the Cyclone V. Communicate with your peripheral through a Linux userspace program that accesses a device driver you have written.
+Implement on the FPGA a memory-mapped peripheral (an Avalon MM agent) that receives communication from the ARM processors on the Cyclone V. Communicate with your peripheral through a Linux userspace program that accesses a device driver you have written.